antch57/goose-backend/README.md

-# graphql with go, gin, gqlgen

-end goal is to make a website with this...

-run: `go server.go` to start the graphql server

-run: `go run github.com/99designs/gqlgen generate` to regenerate resolvers if you make changes to your graphql schema.

-flow goes like this:

-- `server.go` is your graphql entry point
-- `internal/` holds packages that get called from resolvers
-- `schema.graphqls` where you define all your data shapes
-- `schema.resolvers.go` where you call your packages you wrote in `internal/`
-- `graph/model/models_gen.go` import this file when you want to use your data structures as types. for example import into your packages that live in `internal/`.
+# Jam Statz Backend

-## to get started:
+## Overview
+This is the backend for a website that will track a band's performances and albums.
+The project is actively being worked on and is not yet fully built out.
+Right now jam-statz-backend is written in go using the gin web framework.
+It utilizes graphql as the query language and MariaDB for storage.

+This project is linked directly with the [jam-statz-frontend](https://github.com/antch57/jam-statz-frontend) repo.
+If you run both repos locally they will integrate out of the box.

+## Quick Start:

-### setup db for deving
+### Dev Database setup

-step 1 build dockerfile:
+Build dockerfile:
-- `docker build -t jam-statz-mariadb pkg/db/`
+- `docker build -t jam-statz-db pkg/db/`

-step 2 run dockerfile:
+Run docker image:
-- `docker run --detach --name test-jam-statz-mariadb --env MARIADB_ROOT_PASSWORD=my-secret-pw -p 3306:3306 jam-statz-mariadb --general_log_file=/var/lib/mysql/mysql.log --general_log=1`
+- `docker run --detach --name jam-statz-db --env MARIADB_ROOT_PASSWORD=my-secret-pw -p 3306:3306 jam-statz-db --general_log_file=/var/lib/mysql/mysql.log --general_log=1`

-you now have your db setup.
+you now have your db setup with logging enabled 👍

 if you want to access your db just run:
 - `docker exec -it test-jam-statz-mariadb mariadb -u root -p`

 just be sure to swap out for your creds.

+### Install Dependencies and Start Backend

+Installing dependencies:
+- `go mod download`
+- `go mod tidy`

+Start backend:
+- `go run server.go`

-### handy commands
+### Handy Commands

-- if you update schema.graphqls you have to regenerate by running the following command: `go run github.com/99designs/gqlgen generate`
+if you update `graph/schemas/schema.graphqls` you have to regenerate by running the following command:
+- `go run github.com/99designs/gqlgen generate`

-- to start your graphql server: `go run server.go`
+to start your graphql server:
+- `go run server.go`

-- to test out your grahpql:
+to test out your grahpql:
 - start graphql server
 - go to localhost:8080

+to access db:
+- `docker exec -it test-jam-statz-mariadb mariadb -u root -p`

-- tail db logs:
+to tail db logs:
 - `docker exec -it test-jam-statz-mariadb tail -f /var/lib/mysql/mysql.log`

-## TODO:

-major stuffs:
-- impliment dataloader for graphql
-- create auth workflow